Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 A bare repo has several advantages:

-* Without a working tree, everybody can push changes without having to worry about which branch is checked out.
+- Without a working tree, everybody can push changes without having to worry about which branch is checked out.
-* It's easy for Git to detect when somebody else has pushed changes that might conflict with yours (because your push wouldn't be fast-forward, and Git's default is to reject it so that you can merge the new files with your own).
+- It's easy for Git to detect when somebody else has pushed changes that might conflict with yours (because your push wouldn't be fast-forward, and Git' default is to reject it so that you can merge the new files with your own).
-* A shared repo scales to any number of developers.
+- A shared repo scales to any number of developers.
 You only have to know about the shared repo rather than about all the other people from whom you might need to pull.
-* By putting the shared repo on a server that you can all access, you don't have to worry about firewalls and permissions.
+- By putting the shared repo on a server that you can all access, you don't have to worry about firewalls and permissions.
-* You don't need separate accounts on the server, because Git keeps track of who made each commit.
+- You don't need separate accounts on the server, because Git keeps track of who made each commit.
 GitHub has millions of users all sharing the `git` account.
 (Everyone uses `ssh`, and users are distinguished by their public keys.)

 You can set it up using: